 Expanding the Vision

 In the fall of 2011, Timothy Cardinal Dolan, Bishop Nicholas DiMarzio, and Bishop William Murphy agreed to collaborate in the education and formation of seminarians and lay leaders in the Catholic Church.
 Therefore, new graduate programs have been introduced.
-St. Joseph's Seminary builds on its rich tradition and now offers a Master of Arts in Theology and a Master of Arts in Pastoral Studies.
+St. Joseph's Seminary builds on its rich tradition and now offers a Master of Arts in Theology, a Master of Arts in Catholic Philosophical Studies, two Post-Masters or Graduate Certificates in Sacred Scripture and Dogmatic Theology.
 Classes are held at the main campus of St. Joseph's Seminary in Yonkers, as well as at the Long Island extension site / additional location of the Seminary of Immaculate Conception in Huntington where both programs have been well established.
+We also offer classes at the Seminary House of Formation in Douglaston, and at Our Lady of Lourdes High School in Poughkeepsie.
+Every site is equipped with Video Technology to link classes across our four locations in addition to the traditional face to face classes.

 Be a part of the Story!